astrilme/unusual-places-newzealand/README.md

 This is a school project, so some small mistakes or bugs may still exist.

-Project Goal

-Improve English writing skills

-Learn how to structure information clearly

-Present information in a modern and creative way

 Development Process

 Here are some screenshots from the process of creating this website: